|

 "hang time."

-We have a couple of Pinot Noir wines and an interesting Pinot Noir-based
+We have a couple of Pinot Noir wines presently.

-Sonoma Coast Pinot Noir is a blend of several vineyards.
-About 90%
+Sonoma Coast Pinot Noir is a blend of various vineyards, including some from

-one-third of the cooperage being new barrels.
+one-sixth of the cooperage being new barrels (less than they used to have).
 This is a supple, yet

 nicely structured wine.
-It's got nice acidity, so I suspect it will
+It's got modest acidity, so I suspect it will

-cellar well if you don't drink it tonight.
+cellar for a few years if you don't drink it tonight.

 Sale $46.99